bgnicoll/rates-api/README.md

 ## Running the tests

-From the /tests directory execute the .NET CLI command to test; the containers do not need to be running in order to execute these tests
+From the /tests directory execute the .NET CLI command to test; if the containers are not running, the integration tests will fail

 ```
 dotnet test